Home » Departments & Services » Food Services

 Free Meals for All Students

-However, families should complete the Household Income Eligibility Form (HHIE) by October 1.
-The data gathered from this form allows the district to receive additional state and federal funding, and can qualify students for benefits such as reduced fees for SAT and ACT tests, reduced college application fees, discounts on Chromebook warranties and discounts on monthly internet services and computer purchases.
+Families should complete the Household Income Eligibility Form (HHIE) by Oct.
+1. The data gathered from this form allows the district to receive additional state and federal funding, and can qualify students for benefits such as reduced fees for SAT and ACT tests, reduced college application fees, discounts on Chromebook warranties and discounts on monthly internet services and computer purchases.
 The information from the HHIE form is confidential.

 LINQ Connect